Mario7F/RHEL9/StudyNotes/Command_Notes.md

 - ### Essential File Management Commands
 - `whereis` To find binary files
 - `Find` For a more advanced search with more parameters such as date of creation or modification, the owner, the group, permissions and the size.
+- `mount` /dev/sdb1 /`mnt` to mount a device to a directory `mnt` is the most common directory used for mounting devices
+- `findmnt` shows all currently mounted devices and their place in the filesystem
+- `lsblk` list block devices, devices that are not mounted yet.